chris-y-dev/image_lambda_processing/README.md

 ![alt](https://./readme_images/thumbnail_program_workflow.jpg)

 This application includes a local API that allows you to upload an image.
-If it is a valid format, the image will be uploaded onto a locally hosted AWS S3 bucket, which triggers a Lambda Function to automatically generate re-sized thumnbnails of the image.
+If the image is in a valid format (jpg/png), the image will be uploaded to a locally hosted AWS S3 bucket, which triggers a Lambda Function to generate and upload re-sized thumnbnails of the image to these following sizes:

-- small: 200x200
+- small: 200x200px
-- medium: 350x350
+- medium: 350x350px
-- large: 500x500
+- large: 500x500px
-- x-large: 700x700
+- x-large: 700x700px

 ---

-## How to run the application
+## How to run the application 🏃‍♂️🏃‍♀️

-### 1. Clone the repository
+### 1. Clone the repository 💾

-### 2. Build and start Docker containers
+### 2. Build and start Docker containers 🐳

 In the root directory, run this command to build the Docker containers: